timaraxian/fitness-tracking/README.md

 - `fill_missing_days` boolean flag if you want the chart to linear interpolate many skipped days
 - `calories_path` path to the calories csv file
 - `weight_path` path to the weight csv file
+- `planned_deficit` how many calories you want to be in deficit everyday
+- `use_bodyfat` even if bodyfat is supplied in the csv you can choose to use the mifflin calculation of basal metabolic rate by setting this to false.

 #### Calories csv